 We will ensure that every team is balanced with the right amount of hustlers, designers and developers, and also make sure that nobody is hacking on the bus on their own.

 Once the teams are formed StartupBus has a series of challenges for each day of the road trip.
 These challenges are designed to help your team work as effectively as possible and are generally things you should be doing when you’re starting a business somewhere more conventional like a garage.

-Then it’s a 3 day road trip to New Orleans (or in the case of the New Orleans bus out and back).
+Then it’s a 3 day road trip to the final destination.
 We stop at some awesome incubators, accelerators, and coworking spaces for mentorship and to get a little time off of the bus.
 This is when you’ll be building your prototype, marketing and business strategies, and practicing your pitch.

-On August 3rd we kick off a massive pitch competition in New Orleans where all teams will get the chance to pitch in front of our judging panel.
-Then on August 4th lucky few that make it through to the finals round will pitch again at the StartupBus finals where the competition gets even more intense, the judges get more prestigious, and the whole thing is live streamed to thousands of viewers.
+On the last two days of the journey we kick off a massive pitch competition at the final destination where all teams will get the chance to pitch in front of our judging panel.
+Then on the last day the lucky few that make it through to the finals round will pitch again at the StartupBus finals where the competition gets even more intense, the judges get more prestigious, and the whole thing is live streamed to thousands of viewers.

 Rule #1: There is no #2 on the bus.

 Rule #3: Follow the Code of Conduct and the Golden Rule: Treat your fellow Buspreneurs with respect.